libremesh/lime-packages/packages/pirania/Readme.md

   * Can be used without vouchers.
 ## Prerequisites

 This software assumes that will be running on a OpenWRT/LEDE distribution (because uses uci for config).
-Needs `nftables` and `ipset` packages installed.
+Needs the `nftables` package installed (provides the `nft` command and kernel modules).

 ## Install